 South Australia’s world renowned wineries, limestone coast and Kangaroo Island draw many visitors and that’s before you even get to the state capital, Adelaide.
 A compact and easily accessible city with splendid beaches, there’s plenty to explore, including deco-influenced suburbs like Brighton.
 Head inland for a truly unique subterranean experience in Coober Pedy’s opal mines – just the highlights of our 5 reasons to visit Adelaide and South Australia…

-The charming seaside resort of Glenelg is just 10km from the city centre and takes around 20 minutes by car or tram.
-The vintage tram (an Adelaide institution) is the way to go and certainly a couple of dollars well spent.
-Trams depart every 7-10 minutes at peak times and every 20 minutes or so off peak.
+The charming seaside resort of Glenelg is 10km from the city centre and takes around 20 minutes by car or tram.
+The vintage tram (an Adelaide institution) is the way to go and indeed a couple of dollars well spent.
+Trams depart every 7-10 minutes at peak times and every 20 minutes or so off-peak.

 Locally known as ‘The Bay’, Glenelg was the site of South Australia’s original mainland settlement in 1836.
 Today it’s a bustling resort and the perfect place to enjoy an al fresco lunch at a cafe or restaurant on Jetty Road, followed by a drink at one of Holdfast Marina’s harbour-side bars.

 It’s a great place to learn to surf, swim with dolphins or just flop on the golden sands.
-A few miles stroll along The Esplanade is Brighton Beach – full of hip bars and cafes with an unmistakably art deco feel.
-Other popular beaches inside the 20 minute radius are Henley Beach and West Beach.
+A few miles stroll along The Esplanade is Brighton Beach – full of hip bars, and cafes with an unmistakable art deco feel.
+Other popular beaches inside the 20-minute radius are Henley Beach and West Beach.

 Australia is renowned for producing world-class wine, but did you know that more than half of Aussie wine originates from South Australia’s vineyards?